ethereum/py-wasm/README.md

 Chapter 2 which defines the abstract syntax.

 Chapter 3 which defines validation rules over the abstract syntax.
 These rules constrain the syntax, but provide properties such as type-safety.
-An almost-complete implementation is available as a feature-branch, the only thing missing is validation after opcodes such as `unreachable`.
+An almost-complete implementation is available as a feature-branch.

 Chapter 4 which defines execution semantics over the abstract syntax.
-This is implemented and passes all `assert_return` and `assert_trap` tests of the official Wasm tests, except for for tests involving floating-point which is not yet implemented.
+This is implemented and passes all `assert_return` and `assert_trap` tests of the official Wasm tests, except for tests involving floating-point which is not yet implemented.

 Chapter 5 which defines a binary syntax over the abstract syntax.
-All functions were implemented, creating a recursive-descent parser which takes a `.wasm` file and builds a abstract syntax tree out of nested Python lists and dicts.
-Also implemented are inverses (up to a canonical form) back to a `.wasm` file -- this is useful to transform the syntax tree and write it back to a `.wasm` file.
+All functions were implemented, creating a recursive-descent parser which takes a `.wasm` file and builds an abstract syntax tree out of nested Python lists and dicts.
+Also implemented are inverses (up to a canonical form) which write an abstract syntax tree back to a `.wasm` file.

-Appendix which defines parts of a standard embedding which is implemented.
-We also implemented the algorithm to validate instruction sequences, this is untested in a feature branch.
+Appendix which defines parts of a standard embedding, which is implemented.

 API: It may be possible to use only functions defined in the WebAssembly Spec section 7.1 Embedding.
 These functions are in pywebassembly.py and labelled "7.1", but please reference the spec for details.
+The only awkward part is passing arguments require speficying `i32.const`, `i64.const`, `f32.const`, or `f64.const` before each argument -- we are considering deviating from the spec and relaxing this requirement.

 The following sample code will "spin-up" a VM instance, instantiate a module, and invoke its exported function.